 But the adventure doesn’t stop there!
 Jump on the truck for another rocky off-road adventure to the top and do it all over again.
 The second time is always the best, as this is your opportunity to accelerate that little faster, be that little more daring and get a kick-ass dose of adrenaline.
 You’ll enjoy yourself so much, and you’ll almost miss the stunning scenery of the Welsh mountains.
 Mountain go-karting is certainly worthy of your adrenaline junkie bucket list.

 Fastest Zip Line in the World

 You can go Ziplining across the globe in many unique and beautiful surroundings.
 From the jungles and forests to mountain tops and fields, you can be sure there is some zip line adventure in reaching the distance of the most popular travel destinations.

 However, true adrenaline addicts will want to push their experience to the extreme!
 What better way to get that blood pumping than tackling the fastest zip wire in the world?
 If you’ve never done zip lining by being strapped up like superman, you haven’t done it right!
 Hurtle face-first across the stunning blue lake of the Penrhyn slate quarry and experience g-force like you’ve never felt before!
 In a true roller-coaster style, the experience only lasts a minute, but the thrill will last for hours.

 Best of all, you get another zip line thrown in beforehand for good measure.
 Although it’s called the Little Zipper, there is nothing little about it, but it is a great way to break you in before the big one, Velocity 2.

 Where can you do it: Zip World, North Wales.

-How much does it cost: approximately £91, depending on the day of the week you book (week days are cheaper) – you can get discounted tickets when you buy two
+How much does it cost: approximately £115, depending on the day of the week you book (week days are cheaper) – you can get discounted tickets when you buy two

 How long does it take: factor in a few hours for your visit in total.